kc-ml2/captioning_edgedevice/README.md

-# Captioning Edge Device
+# On-Device Image Captioning

 <p align="center">
   <img src="assets/mobilevlm.gif" width="200"/>
 </p>

-Lightweight image captioning system optimized for edge devices, supporting multiple vision-language models with a focus on latency and memory efficiency.
+Lightweight on-device image captioning system based on MobileVLM, supporting inference with PyTorch, ONNX, and iOS environments.

 ## Overview
 This project implements an image captioning pipeline designed for deployment in resource-constrained environments.

-- Supports multiple models: BLIP, InstructBLIP (FLAN-T5), MobileVLM (v2-1.7B)
+- Supports multiple models: BLIP, InstructBLIP (FLAN-T5), and MobileVLM v2
-- Supports FP16 and INT4 inference on GPU for BLIP and InstructBLIP
+- Supports PyTorch inference for all models
-- Supports FP32 PyTorch and ONNX inference Giton CPU for MobileVLM
+- Supports ONNX and Core ML deployment for MobileVLM v2

-## PyTorch model weights
+### PyTorch model weights

 The following pretrained models are used in this project: